Sports television and media; The Super Bowl and event production; sport communications by teams, leagues and organizers; sports documentaries

-Dennis Deninger is the author of Sports on Television: The How and Why Behind What You See, published by Routledge Taylor and Francis of New York and London.
-He spent twenty-five years at ESPN leading production teams for studio programming, live remote events and digital video platforms.
+Deninger is the author of Sports on Television: The How and Why Behind What You See, published by Routledge Taylor and Francis of New York and London.
+He spent 25 years at ESPN leading production teams for studio programming, live remote events and digital video platforms.

-Dennis Deninger has won Emmy Awards for innovation in sports television, production on digital platforms, and educational television.
-He developed for American television the digital instant review technology called "Shot Spot" which is now in use at virtually all major tennis tournaments.
+He has won Emmy Awards for innovation in sports television, production on digital platforms, and educational television.
+He developed for American television the digital instant review technology called “Shot Spot,” which is now in use at virtually all major tennis tournaments.

-He launched ESPN's coverage.of Wimbledon and the French Open, plus was the executive in charge of production for World Cup 1994, a dozen Australian Opens, Friday Night Fights, Triple Crown horse racing, PBA bowling and a multitude of other live events.
+Deninger launched ESPN’s coverage of Wimbledon and the French Open, and was the executive in charge of production for World Cup 1994, a dozen Australian Opens, Friday Night Fights, Triple Crown horse racing, PBA bowling and a multitude of other live events.

 Deninger joined ESPN in October 1982 as the first Coordinating Producer for SportsCenter and held that position until 1986.
-That was the year he created the Scholastic Sports America series, which continued for fifteen years on ESPN.
-During the course of his career at ESPN, Dennis Deninger launched more than a dozen new televised series and events including the National Spelling Bee and Major League Soccer.
-He also created the most successful daily sports video series in the history of the internet, SportsCenter Right Now, which was originally entitled the SportsCenter Minute.
+That was the year he created the Scholastic Sports America series, which continued for 15 years on ESPN.
+During the course of his career at ESPN, Deninger launched more than a dozen televised series and events including the National Spelling Bee and Major League Soccer.
+He also created the most successful daily sports video series in the history of the Internet, SportsCenter Right Now, which was originally entitled SportsCenter Minute.